What does it involve?

 Laser photocoagulation is an outpatients treatment that is performed with topical anaesthetic (drops).
 A contact lens is applied through which the treatment is carried out.

-The laser sessions can be repeated according to symptoms presented by the patient.
+Laser sessions can be repeated according to symptoms presented by the patient.

 The formation of haemorrhages is less frequent after treatment, especially if our objective is to obliterate macroaneurysms.

-Excessive scarring located in the macula area called the epiretinal membrane has also been described as a side effect to laser photocoagulation treatment.
+Excessive scarring in the macula area called the epiretinal membrane has also been described as a side effect to laser photocoagulation treatment.

 Professionals who perform this treatment

 In which cases is laser treatment insufficient for retinal tears?

 In cases with an associated retinal detachment.
 In these situations, a laser treatment should be performed in association with other techniques such as a vitrectomy.

 How long does a photocoagulation session usually last?